Page saved! You can go back to this later in your Diabetes and Me Close

 Teplizumab, also known by the brand name Tzield, was licensed in the US in 2022 as the world’s first-ever immunotherapy for type 1 diabetes.

-Teplizumab helps stop the attack in the pancreas on insulin-producing cells - called beta cells - by reprogramming the immune system.
+Teplizumab helps slow the attack on insulin-producing beta cells in the pancreas by reprogramming the immune system.

-The treatment can delay the development of type 1 diabetes in people at high-risk by an average of three years, research has showed.
+The treatment can delay the full development of type 1 diabetes in people who are in the symptomless early stages of the condition by an average of three years.

-This means that if you are at high risk of type 1 diabetes, teplizumab can help you spend extra years with your blood sugar levels in a safe range and free from insulin injections, carb counting, and low blood sugar, also known as hypoglycemia or hypos.
+This means teplizumab can help you spend extra years with your blood sugar levels in a safe range and free from insulin therapy, carb counting, and low blood sugar, also known as hypoglycemia or hypos.

 When will teplizumab be approved in the UK?

-For a new drug to be licensed in the UK, the UK’s Medicines and Healthcare products Regulatory Agency, known as the MHRA for short, needs to approve it as safe and effective.
-We do know the MHRA is assessing teplizumab.
+For a new drug to be licensed here, the UK’s Medicines and Healthcare products Regulatory Agency, known as the MHRA, needs to approve it as safe and effective.
+We do know the MHRA is assessing teplizumab and we’re expecting them to decide on whether to license it in Summer 2025.

-If the MHRA decides that it is safe for use, it will then be assessed by the National Institute for Health & Care Excellence, or NICE, to determine if and how it should be used within the NHS.
+For teplizumab to be made available on the NHS the National Institute for Health & Care Excellence, or NICE, must complete a review to determine if and how it should be used within the NHS.
+We know NICE are assessing this now.

 How is teplizumab given and how often?

-Teplizumab is taken as an injection.
-In clinical trials it was given to volunteers once a day for 14 days.
+Teplizumab is taken as an IV infusion.
+In research settings, people receive an infusion once a day for 14 days.

 Side effects of teplizumab